semaphoreci/docs/auto-cancel_5d4ac3360428635a6ec8a1ae.md

-The *auto-cancel* strategy defines the behavior of pipelines when they enter the queue for execution.
+The *auto-cancel* strategy defines the behavior of pipelines when a queue for execution forms.

 By default, all pipelines will enter the First-In-First-Out (FIFO) queue and wait for their time for execution.